josephsl/wintenApps/readme.md

 * In context menus for Start Menu tiles, submenus are properly recognized.

-## General
+## Alarms and clock

-* Certain combo box items are now announced.
+* Time picker values are now announced.
+This also affects the control used to select when to restart to finish installing Windows updates.

 ## Calculator